-- 7. The CCC shall remove those $\overrightarrow{RAM_f}$ and $\mathbf{PTDF_f}$ values which are redundant, and may therefore be removed without impacting the possible allocation of cross-zonal capacity.
-The pre-solved CNECs and external constraints shall thus ensure that the capacity allocation shall not exceed any limiting CNEC or external constraint. - 8.
-Any reduction of cross-zonal capacities during the validation process shall be communicated and justified to market participants and to all Core regulatory authorities in accordance with Article 23 and Article 25, respectively. - 9.
+- 9. Any reduction of cross-zonal capacities during the validation process shall be communicated and justified to market participants and to all Core regulatory authorities in accordance with Article 23 and Article 25, respectively. - 10.
 Every three months, the CCC shall provide in the quarterly report all the information on the reductions of cross-zonal capacity.
-The quarterly report shall include at least the following information for each CNEC of the pre-solved domain affected by a reduction and for each ID CC MTU: - (a) the identification of the CNEC; - (b) all the corresponding flow components pursuant to Article 23(2)(b)(vi); - (c) the volume of reduction and, if applicable, the shadow price of the CNEC resulting from SIDC and the estimated market loss of economic surplus due to the reduction; - (d) the detailed reason(s) for reduction, including the operational security limit(s) that would have been violated without reductions, and under which circumstances they would have been violated; - (e) emptythe forecast flow in the CGM used for D-1 capacity calculation, in the CGM considered for the intraday capacity calculation within which the capacity reduction occurred, in the first CGM established after the considered intraday calculation and the realised flow, before (and when relevant after) contingency; - (f) if an internal network elements with a specific contingency was exceptionally added to the final list of CNECs during validation: a justification why adding the network elements with a specific contingency to the list was the only way to ensure operational security, the name or the identifier of the internal network elements with a specific contingency, the IDDA CC MTUs for which the internal network elements with a specific contingency was added to the list and the information referred to in points (b), (e) and (c) above;

-- (g) the remedial actions included in the CGM before the intraday capacity calculation; - (h) in case of reduction due to individual validation, the TSO invoking the reduction; and - (i) the proposed measures to avoid similar reductions in the future. - 10.
-The quarterly report shall also include at least the following aggregated information: - (a) statistics on the number, causes, volume and estimated loss of economic surplus of applied reductions by different TSOs; and - (b) general measures to avoid cross-zonal capacity reductions in the future. - 11.
+The quarterly report shall include at least the following information for each CNEC of the pre-solved domain affected by a reduction and for each ID CC MTU: - (a) the identification of the CNEC; - (b) all the corresponding flow components pursuant to Article 23(2)(b)(vi); - (c) the volume of reduction and, if applicable, the shadow price of the CNEC resulting from SIDC and the estimated market loss of economic surplus due to the reduction; - (d) the detailed reason(s) for reduction, including the operational security limit(s) that would have been violated without reductions, and under which circumstances they would have been violated: - (e) the forecast flow in the CGM used for D-1 capacity calculation, in the CGM considered for the intraday capacity calculation within which the capacity reduction occurred, in the first CGM established after the considered intraday calculation and the realised flow, before (and when relevant after) contingency; - (f) if an internal network elements with a specific contingency was exceptionally added to the final list of CNECs during validation: a justification why adding the network elements with a specific contingency to the list was the only way to ensure operational security, the name or the identifier of the internal network elements with a specific contingency, the DA CC MTUs for which the internal network elements with a specific contingency was added to the list and the information referred to in points (b), (c) and (e) above; - (g) the remedial actions included in the CGM before the intraday capacity calculation; - (h) in case of reduction due to individual validation, the TSO invoking the reduction; and - (i) the proposed measures to avoid similar reductions in the future. - 11.
+The quarterly report shall also include at least the following aggregated information: - (a) statistics on the number, causes, volume and estimated loss of economic surplus of applied reductions by different TSOs; and - (b) general measures to avoid cross-zonal capacity reductions in the future. - 12.
 When a given Core TSO reduces capacity for its CNECs in more than 1% of ID CC MTUs of the analysed quarter, the concerned TSO shall provide to the CCC a detailed report and action plan describing how such deviations are expected to be alleviated and solved in the future.
-This report and action plan shall be included as an annex to the quarterly report. - 12.
-The final flow-based parameters shall consist of $PTDF_f$ and \overrightarrow{RAM}f for CNECs and external constraints of the pre-solved domain.
+This report and action plan shall be included as an annex to the quarterly report. - 13.
+The final flow-based parameters shall consist of $PTDF_f$ and $\overline{RAM}f$ for CNECs and external constraints of the pre-solved domain.